 - Rex Hospital falls under the guidance of UNC Health.
 Their policies mirror those of UNC Health.
 Duke Health and WakeMed are also implementing similar precautionary measures.

 - Pregnant Patients: The Women’s Center is open and fully staffed for deliveries and postpartum care, and has coronavirus mitigation measures in place.
 Keep in mid that guest restrictions are evolving.
+All patients and support persons will be issued a mask and are required to wear it when outside of their room or when anyone else enters their room.
 As of 04/02/2020, only ONE SUPPORT PERSON (spouse, partner, douala, etc.) may accompany a laboring mother, and that person will be the only guest permitted throughout your hospitalization (that is, not rotating one-at-a-time).
 That guest is also to stay at Rex for the entire hospitalization.
-That guest may NOT go to their car, run errands, etc. (The only exception is when you have an unexpected hospital admission, the guest may leave one time to get your luggage).
+That guest may NOT go to their car, run errands, etc. (The only exception is when you have an unexpected hospital admission, the guest may obtain personal belongings from the car).
+If your support person leaves, they are not allowed to return to the hospital until the day of discharge to pick you up.
+Also, your support person my order meals at a nominal fee.
+This can be purchased over the telephone by credit card.
+Food delivery is allowed, however, you mush meet the driver in the Women’s Center lobby.
 You can view UNC Rex’s up-to-date full visitor policy on their website.

 FOR PREGNANT HEALTHCARE WORKERS

 - Our current guidance for pregnant women who are also healthcare workers does not mandate removal from the workplace.
 Please let us know If you would like us to formalize a letter to your employer with following guidelines.